8 Ways To Help Car Sick Kids

 Avoid stop-and-go traffic if possible.
 That lurching motion is awful for people who get car sick (it even makes me queasy from time to time).

 If you do get stuck in traffic, to go easy on the gas and breaks to avoid lurching and to creep along a bit more smoothly.

 Use Waze, Google Maps or some similar app on your Smart Phone to see where traffic is slow and find alternative routes.

 4. Admire the view

-For babies in rear-facing seats, the car-seat lady recommends a cr seat seat the raises them higher, if possible, so they can look out the rear window into the distance rather than focusing on the seat back right in front of them.
-Remove the headrest if the will help their view.
+For babies in rear-facing seats, the car-seat lady recommends a car seat seat the raises them higher, if possible, so they can look out the rear window into the distance rather than focusing on the seat back right in front of them.
+Remove the headrest if it will help their view.

 Some parents suggest putting the car-sick-prone child in the middle of the back seat rather than behind one of the front seats.
 This allows them to look out the front window into the distance, which they say can help.

 Dr. Sears says that motion sickness seems to get worse the further back a passenger sits in a vehicle.
 Let car sick tweens and teens ride in the front passenger side when they’re tall enough.

 And don’t put the sickness-prone kid in the third row of a minivan or truck of you have one.